metagenomics/metagenomics-tk/docs/tutorials/tutorial1/binning.md

         data_contigs_depth.tsv
         data_notBinned.fa
         ```

-MetaBAT has generated 10 bins.
+        MetaBAT generated 10 bins.

+You might have noticed that there is also a `data_notBinned.fa` file that represents contigs that could not be binned.
+We will investigate these contigs in the
+next section of this tutorial.
 The next question you might want to ask is whether you can trust these bins and which organism they represent according to a taxonomy.
 Before that, let's have a look at what other information the Metagenomics-Toolkit provides as part of the binning output.

 !!! question "Task 9"